TwinFan/XPMP2/docs/XSBAircraftFormat.md

 ```

 The `OFFSET` command appears in PilotEdge packages.
-The meaning of the first two parameters remains a mystery.
+The meaning of the first two parameters remains a mystery
+and are ignored by XPMP2.

 The 3rd parameter has the same meaning as `VERT_OFFSET`, see above.